Lyxnx/clcrypt/README.md

 #### Running
 Running CLCrypt is simple.
 All you need to do is pass one command line argument.

 * `-t, --type <type>` The type of hash to use.
-Can be any of the following: MD5, SHA1, SHA256 or SHA512 (more might come soon).
+Can be any of the following: MD5, SHA1, SHA256, SHA384 or SHA512 (more might come soon).
-If the type is invalid, it will default to MD5.
 * `<text> [...]` After specifying the type of hash to use, specify the text.
 Separate a string with `"` to treat is as one (useful if it has spaces.)
 To pass more than one string, just separate them by spaces.
 To use `"` in a string, it will have to be escaped using `\`.
 This will now make it `\"`.

 #### Building